 Researchers are also investigating other potential effects of rising retail food concentration.
 For example, some agricultural producers have raised concerns about fewer but larger retail buyers for their products.
 Fresh fruit and vegetable grower-shippers have questioned whether marketing practices with retailers favor large buyers, resulting in lower prices received.
 An ERS study of fresh fruit and vegetable prices found mixed evidence across the commodities studied.

-Retailing & Wholesaling, by Eliana Zeballos and Wilson Sinclair, USDA, Economic Research Service, May 2021
+Retailing & Wholesaling, by Xiao Dong and Anne Byrne, USDA, Economic Research Service, December 2021

 U.S. Fresh Produce Markets: Marketing Channels, Trade Practices, and Retail Pricing Behavior, by Carolyn Dimitri, Abebayehu Tegene, and Phillip Kaufman, USDA, Economic Research Service, September 2003